- Rivastigmine (Exelon) is one of five drugs the FDA approves for the treatment of Alzheimer’s disease.

 - Seizure disorders or chronic tremors

 - Slow heart rate

-Caregivers of people with Alzheimer’s and other types of dementia also have resort to medications of the antidepressant or antipsychotic types, or drugs that assuage signs of anxiety, agitation, aggression, or other behavioral challenges, as and when these arise.
-When used thoughtfully, these can be of good help in managing some of the harsher symptomatic factors that Alzheimer’s commonly presents.
+Caregivers of individuals with Alzheimer’s and other types of dementia may also consider other medications for their loved one, including antidepressants or antipsychotics, or prescriptions that can help mitigate anxiety, agitation, aggression, or other behavioral challenges.
+When used thoughtfully, these can help manage some of the more difficult symptoms of dementia.

 Medications, including Rivastigmine, are only one piece of puzzle when it comes to caring for someone with Alzheimer’s.
 A good treatment plan typically involves the active participation of caregivers, the individual’s medical history and relevant information, and a knowledgeable dementia specialist.